-How to measure advertising value equivalency?
+How to calculate advertising value equivalency?

 Working as a PR professional has many benefits and equally many drawbacks.
 One of the biggest drawbacks is measuring the results of your activities.
-That’s where advertising value equivalency, of AVE for short, comes to the rescue!
+That’s where advertising value equivalency, or AVE for short, comes to the rescue!
 Advertising value equivalency has been around for years (the metric was first used in the 1940s), and with the rise of new technologies, AVE is very convenient metric to measure public relations.

 Measuring the results of PR activities has always been hard.
 How do you prove business impact of a PR on your business’ bottom line?